Incomings School of Management

 We are looking forward to hearing from you!

-*Staff training visits can also be organised for colleagues from other universities or company representatives.
+*Staff training visits can also be organised for colleagues from other universities.